Guptilious/banglejs-tvremote-webserver/README.md

 # Usage
-    node deviceSearcher.js    // should run as a background process that will continually search for new devices and create/update `ssdp-devices.json` with all discovered devices. node webserver.js        // will activate the webserver and if the watch sends a request correctly, will be picked up and processed as required.
+    node webserver.js        // will activate the webserver and if the watch sends a request correctly, will be picked up and processed as required.
+It will also run `deviceSearch.js` in the background, which will continually search for new devices and create/update `ssdp-devices.json` with all discovered devices.